loginom/loginom-help-en-omegat/data/processors/control/unit-link.md

 ## Visibility of Nodes

-The nodes that are outside the current *Supermode*, *Workflow*, *Module* or *Package* are not available for selection by default.
+The nodes that are outside the current *Supernode*, *Workflow*, *Module* or *Package* are not available for selection by default.
 To configure the node visibility, it is required to install corresponding [Access modifier](../../scenario/access-modifier.md).
 To provide a reference to nodes of the other *Package*, it is required to create a [reference to the other Package](../../scenario/link-to-packet.md) in the current *Package*.

 > **Important**: When executing the *Reference node*, the node that is the reference source is executed.